SimpleXiaohu/ostrich/README.md

 ## Using OSTRICH-RECL

 After installing [the Scala Build tool (SBT)](https://www.scala-sbt.org/), you can assemble a JAR file using `sbt assembly`.
-To run it, use either the `ostrichCEA` script in the root folder.
+To run it, use the `ostrichCEA` script in the root folder.

 See `./ostrichCEA -h` for more options.